 - If the train doesn’t move, try flipping the magnets around.

-- Be very careful with these magnets, they break apart very easily and are very strong.
+- Be very careful when handling the magnets because they are strong and can break easily.
 If you need to separate the magnets, slide each magnet to the corner and pull it apart.
-Please keep them away from children as they can be very dangerous if swallowed.
-It is also said that their magnetic field is so strong that it can cause damage to the phones and electronics around them.
+They should also be kept away from children because they can be dangerous if swallowed.
+In addition, the magnetic field around them can damage phones and electronics.

-- If the train starts running slow after a few try, replace the old battery with a brand new battery as the battery inside the coil creates an electrical circuit and burns it out pretty quick.
+- If the train starts to move slowly after a few tries, replace the battery with a new one.
+The battery inside the coil creates an electrical circuit that burns out quickly.